 Reload my Prepaid Card by Post Office branches

-Topping up my prepaid card by Post Office.
+Post Office top-up facilities available as topping up my prepaid card by Post Office.
 I can now reload my Prepaid MasterCard or Visa cards at any Post Offices branch services.

 In the current society, it is almost impossible to survive without a debit or credit card they have both become ideal in shopping and catering for day to day bills such as booking flights, buying tickets among other things.
-One of the best cads to use is a prepaid card, which resembles your normal credit card.
+One of the best cards to use is a prepaid card, which resembles your normal credit card.
 The prepaid card can use one account for different purposes as well as transferring money from one account to another.